EdenX-97/EdenX-97.github.io/src/notes/project/build-personal-knowledge-base.md

 ![image-20221208014857098](/assets/notes/images/image-20221208014857098.png)

-After all actions completed, you can access your website through `<your_username>.github.io`, enjoy!
+After all actions completed, you can access your website through `<your_username>.github.io`.

+Enjoy!